What is a MOSFET: Basics & Tutorial

 Click on the link for further information about FET circuit design

-There are many different circuits in which FETs can be used, from low power amplifiers to high power switching applications.
+There are many different circuits in which MOSFETs can be used, from low power amplifiers to high power switching applications.
 In all these circuit areas FETs can be used and they offer high levels of performance.

 By Ian Poole